aermolov/Portfolio-Data-analyses-and-ML-classification/README.md

 * Gender
 * Product group

-#### Skitlearn random forest classifier has been used with f1 score of 0.71.
+#### Scikit-learn random forest classifier has been used with f1 score of 0.71.
 About 2/3 0f "not paid" loans are predicted.
 #### The most important feature is the payment history of TRP, followed by prepayment amount and Age
 |Feature|TRP|Prepayment|Age|Installment|Total Amount|Cycle|Product Group|Gender|
 |-|-|-|-|-|-|-|-|-|